12 Careers for Sports Management Graduates

 Gyms, fitness centers, and health clubs are always on the look out for qualified wellness coordinators.
 These skilled professionals use their fitness knowledge and administrative skills to plan exercise classes, wellness seminars, and other special events.

-A fitness and wellness coordinator works for a gym or health facility and coordinates or plans all of their fitness and wellness activities, such as exercise classes, health seminars, and special events.
+A fitness coordinator works for a gym or health facility and coordinates or plans all of their fitness and wellness activities, such as exercise classes, health seminars, and special events.

 5. Public Relations Specialist

 Most top-ranking sports teams employ at least one PR specialist.
 These talented communicators help build and monitor the team's professional image.
 This can involve crafting press releases and announcements, coordinating with the media, and handling damage control if the need arises.

 A public relations specialist is someone who creates and maintains a favourable public image for their employer or client.